Gyeeta/gyeeta.github.io/docs/installation/madhava_install.md

 Madhava Intermediate servers connect to Shyama Central server and also communicate with Partha Host Agents and Node Webserver.

-It is recommended that the Madhava server and its PostgresDB be in the same Network Regin and Zone to limit Network costs and for better performance.
+It is recommended that the Madhava server and its PostgresDB be in the same Network Region and Zone to limit Network costs and for better performance.

+Firewall rules must allow inbound access to the Madhava server on the configured Madhava port (default port is 10038).

 ## Installation Instructions